thfai2000/taichi-orm/README.md

+A new way to deal with your Data Logic.

 !!!!!!!!
 Don't Use it !!!!!!!!
 It is still under heavy development.
 Please feel free to express your ideas.

 # Introduction

-- Introduce a concept `ComputedProperty`
+- Introduce a concept `ComputedProperty`for Data Model
   - It is a Entity's property.
 It consist of data logics defined using SQL builder
   - Once you orgazine your data logics in form of `ComputedProp` that is highly resuable and extensible
   - It is like "Prepared SQL Statement" which contains custom pre-defined logics but also accepts parameters.